 Protecting the security of our Card Members' information is very important to us and we strive to let you know about security concerns as soon as possible.
-Our cyber security team has learned that personal and account information of certain individuals was located on the internet.
-Account information of some of our Card Members, including some of your account information, may have been exposed.
+We have been informed that during the course of an ongoing investigation, law enforcement officials recovered illegally obtained personal and account information.
+Account information of some of our Card Members, including some of your account information, may have been included among the data recovered by law enforcement.
 It is important to note that American Express owned or controlled systems were not compromised by this incident, and we are providing this notice to you as a precautionary measure.